QiupingLiGATech/Leetcode-Python/0452_Min_Arrows_Burst_Balloons.md

 ## 3. Comparision Table

-Sort by End	Place arrow at the end： If the next balloon starts after the arrow, shoot a new one.	（Simpler) Sort by Start	Must track the "minimum end seen so far" to ensure you don't overshoot a short balloon.
+* Sort by End: Place arrow at the end： If the next balloon starts after the arrow, shoot a new one.	（Simpler)
+* Sort by Start:Must track the "minimum end seen so far" to ensure you don't overshoot a short balloon.
 (More Complex)

+## 4 Time Complexity
+O(nlog n) because of sorting of the input data

+## 5 Space Complexity
+O(n) because of the sorting algorithm